-Chris Edgington, of St. Ansgar, Iowa, serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.
+Chris Edgington, of St. Ansgar, Iowa, serves as the first vice president of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.

 Edgington raises corn and soybeans along with his dad, brother and son.
 Chris and his wife, Vanessa, have two children, Alex and Elizabeth.
 In addition to his row crop operation, he gains insight into livestock through a small business run by his son.
 He holds a Bachelor of Science degree in animal science from Iowa State University.

 In his capacity as NCGA Chairman, Edgington also chairs the Nominating Committee, the National Corn Growers Association Foundation and co-chairs the Agri-Industry Council Executive Committee.
 In addition to serving on the Governance Committee, he serves as the association’s liaison to the Bayer Grower Advisory Committee and Growth Energy.